multitudes/oldmultitudes.github.io/_posts/2019-04-09-installing server like XAMPP.markdown

 sudo apachectl configtest
 ```

-### Document Root
+#### Document Root

 This is the location in the computer file system from where the files are accessed when we visit the localhost in a browser.
 Document Root is a directory where we put our website files.

-On Mac we have two document root.
+On Mac we have two document root folders.
 One is at the system level and the other is at the user level.

 The system level document root in macOS Mojave is located in the following directory: `/Library/WebServer/Documents/`
+but it is not recommended to use it because it requires extra privileges.
+Better to install and use the other one at the user level.
-For the user level we can create a directory called Sites in user directory.
+We create a directory called Sites in the user directory.

-Since I just want to do some tests I will use the System folder.
-Also I am the only user on this mac.
-Ops I see the problem..
-Every change will ask me for my password!

-### create a new Sites folder
+#### create a new Sites folder

-in Terminal I do
+in Terminal I will do
 ```
 # to switch to the user home directory.
 cd